 I accepted an offer with KIPP for the Graduate Teaching Fellowship.
 Am I automatically enrolled into the Relay Graduate School of Education?

 Your offer from KIPP is contingent upon successfully being admitted to the Relay Graduate School of Education.
 In order to be admitted to Relay, you must submit your application and all supporting documentation (including official, hard-copy, degree-conferred transcripts from all institutions attended) by the application deadline.
 Because we review all candidates’ unofficial transcripts, you should be admitted into Relay’s program without issue unless you fail to complete your admissions application on time or your official transcripts differ from your unofficial transcripts.
-Click here for more information about applying to Relay.
+Please do not apply to the Relay Graduate School of Education until you receive an offer from KIPP as Relay will send you specific instructions/next steps.

 When does the Graduate Teaching Fellowship program begin?

-The program begins with a two-week in-person summer session and you are not paid during the two-week summer session.
+The program begins with a two-week in-person summer session in July (you are not paid during Relay summer programming).
 Your employment with KIPP begins in early August.

 Am I a full-time teacher my first year?